PhilpSimmons/PhilpSimmons.github.io/_posts/2017-12-28-Hello-World.md

 categories: Blogs
 ---

-There are several interesting blogs on the internet that are relevant to my field (I put a few in the list below).
+There are several interesting blogs on the internet that are relevant to my field (I put a few examples in the list below).
 You’ll see that because these authors post rather frequently and each has a different area of expertise, it can become slightly overwhelming trying to keep up.
 There’s no problem with this, I/O Psychology is a multidisciplinary field.
 However, I do I find myself longing for a slice of the internet that contains a collection of content catered specifically to my interests.
 To fill this gap, I decided to start “Construct Validated”, which I hope it will become a mix of statistics, programming, and research methodology content from the perspective of an Industrial Organizational Psychologist.

 - [Steven Guyen][link1]
 - [Neoacademic][link2]
 - [Psychological Science][link3]
 - [Unofficialgoogledatascience][link4]
 - [Rework.withgoogle][link5]
-- [Flowingdata][link6]
+- [Flowing Data][link6]
-- [Andrew Gelman][link7]
+- [Statistical Modeling, Causal Inference, and Social Science][link7]
 - [blog.rstudio][link8]
 - [Simplystatistics][link9]
 - [R-bloggers][link10]